 Power Point presentation given by the Executive Office for Health and Human Services: From CHINS to FACES

 Power Point presentation on design of Family Resource Centers (FRCs) FRC Community Meeting Presentation Report 2013

 Brochure about the new law: Know the law

 Information for Courts and Legal Counsel:

-Thanks to those who have been hard at work producing the many of the documents we’ve linked to.
-Included on that list, the Children’s Mental Health Campaign, www.publiccounsel.net, Massachusetts Department of Children and Families, Massachusetts Municipal Police Training, and others.
+CLM wishes to wholeheartedly thank those who worked hard to produce the many documents we’ve linked to, including, the Children’s Mental Health Campaign, www.publiccounsel.net, Massachusetts Department of Children and Families, Massachusetts Municipal Police Training, and others.

 Together we are working to achieve a better system, and a better future for the children of Massachusetts!